omkarcloud/google-maps-scraper/README.md

 ### ❓ What are various search strategies, which one to use?

-There are 4 kinds of search strategies:
+There are 5 kinds of search strategies:
-- Fast
+- Fast (Default)
+- Fastest
-- Detailed (Default)
+- Detailed
 - By Zoom Level (15, 16, 17, 18)
 - By Geolocation